If you collect an application fee, by MN state law you must:

 If you use a tenant screening company, you must provide their name, adddress, and telephone number to the applicant in writing.

-You cannot collect multiple applications from prospective renters and then choose the best one.
-You may only accept one application fee at a time, and accept or reject the applicant based on whether or not they meet your rental criteria that was provided in writing.
+You may only use, cash, or deposit one application fee at a time, and accept or reject the applicant based on whether or not they meet your rental criteria that was provided in writing.

 4. Notify rejected applicants of the criteria they did not meet.